Evolution of networks with multiple junctions: Open problems

-\item {\em The set of singular times.}\\ An important point to be understood in order to define a curvature flow in a maximal time interval, passing through the singular times by means of the restarting procedure (see Section~\ref{restart}), is whether the singular times are discrete, or even finite, or in some situation they can accumulate (Problem~\ref{ooo120}).
-In this latter case, at the moment we actually do not know how to continue the flow, if it is possible.
+\item {\em The set of singular times.}\\ An important point to be understood, in order to define a curvature flow in a maximal time interval, passing through singular times by means of the restarting procedure described in Section~\ref{restart}, is whether the set of singular times is discrete or even finite (as it happens for symmetric networks with two triple junctions, see~\cite{NoSc23}), or if they can accumulate in some particular situation (see Problem~\ref{ooo120}).
+In this latter case, at the moment we actually do not know how to continue the flow.

-\item {\em Asymptotic convergence.}\\ In case of global existence in time of a (possibly ``extended'', see Section~\ref{llong}) curvature flow, we would like to show the convergence of the evolving network, as $t\to+\infty$, to a stationary network for the length functional (Problem~\ref{ooo3000}).
+\item {\em Asymptotic convergence.}\\ In the case of global existence in time of an ``extended'' curvature flow (see Section~\ref{llong}), we would like to show the convergence of the evolving network, as $t\to+\infty$, to a stationary network for the length functional (Problem~\ref{ooo3000}).
+At the moment, we are able to face this problem only under the assumption that the structure of the network stops changing after some time, that is, there are no singularities of the flow for large times, see~\cite{PlPo22A}. \end{enumerate}